-- The Strategic Plan was supported by the federal Preschool Development Grant Birth through Five (B5) initiative.
-The conclusion of the B5 grant, in December of 2023, presents the ECAC with the challenge of identifying future funding, while continuing to set the stage for priorities to be acted upon as funding becomes available. - Going forward fiscal needs should be identified for all priorities.
+- The plan was organized around the federal Preschool Development Grant Birth through Five (B5) initiative.
+The conclusion of the B5 grant, in December of 2023, presents the ECAC with the challenge of identifying priorities that do not require special funding, while continuing to set the stage for priorities to be acted upon as funding becomes available. - Going forward fiscal needs should be identified for all priorities.